choonchernlim/gcp-terragrunt-demo/README.md

-# Terragrunt Demo
+# GCP Terragrunt Demo

-This demo illustrates the following:-
+This simple demo illustrates the following use cases:-

-* Performs `plan-all`, `apply-all` and `destroy-all` at root directory.
+* Provisions all modules recursively.
+* Passes common variables to all modules.
-* Creates a dependency by passing an output value from `parent` module to `child` module.
+* Creates a module dependency by passing an output value from `parent` module to `child` module.
-* Creates a GCS bucket called "terragrunt-demo" to store each module's state file.
-It has the following directory structure:-
+* Stores all module state files in a GCS bucket called `gcp-terragrunt-demo`.
+This GCS bucket has the following directory structure:-

 ```
-terragrunt-demo
+gcp-terragrunt-demo
 └── modules
     ├── child
     │   └── terraform.tfstate